Location: Sherkin Island, Cork

 Interview and Portfolio of recent Artwork.

-his four-year modular honours degree programme - fully accredited, managed and delivered by TU Dublin - offers a dynamic and creative education in the Visual Arts.
-The programme will have a particular focus on the investigation of the meaning of place, how it can be generated and regenerated through art-making and the exchange between the artmaker and her/his place and its people.
+his four-year modular honours degree course - fully accredited, managed and delivered by TU Dublin - offers a dynamic and creative education in the Visual Arts.
+The course will have a particular focus on the investigation of the meaning of place, how it can be generated and regenerated through art-making and the exchange between the artmaker and her/his place and its people.

 Learning Outcomes: What will I Study?